When a woman says, ‘I have nothing to wear!’, what she really means is, ‘There’s nothing here for who I’m supposed to be today.— Caitlin Moran

 Taking this even further to do it yourself…

-If you are stuck with what’s in your closet but want to create fabulous outfits from what you already own, The Conscious Closet Confidence Course is for you.
+If you feel stuck with what’s in your closet but know that there are many fabulous outfits waiting to be created from what you already own, How to Wear More of Your Clothes Guide is for you.